nygaben/color-flipper/README.md

 # color-flipper

-This is the first project of FreeCodeCamp's Javascript tutorials.
+<h3>This is the first project of FreeCodeCamp's Javascript tutorials. </h3>

 The takeaway is: how to use Math.random()